Yoga is more than a pose or a way of living!

 Hypertension is an extremely common health concern.
 People who experience mild to moderate hypertension might benefit from a regular yoga practice.
-Various studies have found that people who practiced yoga on a regular basis have greater drops in blood pressure as compared to those who participated in a nutrition, weight, or walking program alone.
+Various studies have found that people who practiced yoga on a regular basis have greater drops in blood pressure as compared to those who participated in nutrition, weight, or walking programs alone.

 3. Reduces chronic neck pain.

-Yoga can be helpful in curing chronic neck pain and neck spasm.
-A German study hinted that four weeks of practice can help reduce the intensity of pain in adults suffering from neck spasms and general neck related issues.
+Yoga can be helpful in curing chronic neck pain and neck spasms.
+A German study hinted that four weeks of practice can help reduce the intensity of pain in adults suffering from neck spasms and general neck-related issues.

 4. Lowers the risk of heart disease.

-Research also indicates that a regular yoga practice may lower the risks of heart disease due to high blood pressure, blood sugar, or cholesterol.
+Research also indicates that regular yoga practice may lower the risks of heart disease due to high blood pressure, blood sugar, or cholesterol.

 5. Helps build healthy bones.